Key Highlights

 What Happens if the Original Mortgage Goes into Default?

-If the original mortgage goes into default, it can have serious consequences for both the buyer and the seller in a wraparound mortgage.
-The original lender may foreclose on the property, potentially leading to eviction for the buyer and financial difficulties for the seller.
+If the original mortgage does not go well, it can cause big problems for both the buyer and the seller in a wraparound mortgage.
+The lender might take back the property, which could mean the buyer gets kicked out.
+This could also lead to money issues for the seller.

 Can Wrap Around Mortgages be Refinanced or Renegotiated?

-Wraparound mortgages can potentially be refinanced or renegotiated.
-However, the process may be more complex compared to traditional mortgages.
-Buyers and sellers should consult with lenders and legal professionals to explore their options for refinancing or renegotiating a wraparound mortgage.
+Wraparound mortgages can be adjusted or refinanced.
+But this can be more difficult than with regular mortgages.
+Buyers and sellers should talk to lenders and legal experts.
+They can help them learn about their options for refinancing or modifying a wraparound mortgage.